vqf/kinetics/README.md

 # EKS
 Kinetics simulator for virtual enzymology lessons.
+Please, notice that the purpose of this tools is only educational.
+It will not yield exact solutions in many settings.
+It is the responsibility of the educator to choose the settings that will give meaningful answers.

 To use, simply copy all the files to the same folder and open `kinetics.html` in any compatible browser.
 The video (`Additional_File_1.mp4`) shows an example of the workflow.
 Briefly, the interface consists of:

 -A text box and a button (`Enter`) for mechanisms.
 A mechanism is made of reactions separated by semicolons.
 In a reaction, each side contains chemical symbols for reactants or products, possibly preceded by an integer, separated by `+`.
 Each side is separated by `=` if the reaction is considered reversible and `-` if it is considered irreversible (always to the right side). *Warning: in this version, the correct stoichiometry of the reaction is entirely up to the user.*